-What specific activities has the Intern undertaken to achieve each learning goal and how far has the Intern gone in accomplishing each objective?
+What specific activities has the Intern undertaken to achieve each Learning goal and Objective, and how far has the Intern gone in accomplishing each Objective?
 What remains to be done?
+How has the intern engaged with their Rule of Life and what fruit can they attest to?
+Are any adjustments or revisions required for their Rule of Life?